 Renaissance sources of polyphonic music not only convey a rich repertoire of some of the most impressive music ever written.
 From the point of view of their layout or mise-en-page, they are also amongst the most complex books of their time.
 They typically combine verbal text, musical notation and other graphic devices, and the different voice parts are arranged to be read separately by the performers, yet to be performed simultaneously.
 As an integral part of the production and use of these books, the mise-en-page thus provides crucial information for the understanding of the repertoire that is transmitted through them.

 Results of this project have been presented and discussed in a variety of contexts, most notably an international conference at the British Library and the Warburg Institute in 2013, with a number of contributions from this conference having appeared in the Journal of the Alamire Foundation, 6/2 (2014) and 7/1 (2015).
-A major book publication containing a selection of case studies with a series of chapters on overarching thematic issues has been published in the Epitome Musical series of the Centre d'Études Supérieures de la Renaissance in Tours (Turnhout: Brepols, 2017).
+A major book publication containing a selection of case studies with a series of chapters on overarching thematic issues was published in the Epitome Musical series of the Centre d'Études Supérieures de la Renaissance in Tours (Turnhout: Brepols, 2018).

-It was originally intended to include a number of crucial sources in digitised form with this resource; this part of the project, however, was overtaken by events insofar as a far greater proportion of the books in question are now available online through their owning libraries or through repositories such as DIAMM or IDEM than anybody imagined back in 2008/9 whan this project was designed.
+It was originally intended to include a number of crucial sources in digitised form with this resource; this part of the project, however, was overtaken by events insofar as a far greater proportion of the books in question are now available online through their owning libraries or through repositories such as DIAMM or IDEM than anybody imagined back in 2008/9 when this project was designed.
 It was thus deemed sufficient to include links from the source descriptions to the online repositories where the images are held.

 We welcome input from the scholarly community as regards missing information, errors, additional sources, or links to online images.
 Please feel free to send any queries or information to the project director.